TJ-Computer-Team/autograder/README.md

     * Edited the profile layout
     * Added Codeforce Handle and Usaco Divsion to the fProfile.ejs so when vieweing others Profile's you can get more information that just their username.

+* Planned Changes
+    * Rating graph
+    * Profile Pictures?
+    * Make it so that when sumbitting code for contests it doesn't take you all the way away from the contest page.

 ## TJ Computer Team Autograder